0

 In a nutshell: Jeremy King revives Le Caprice

-The first of Jeremy King's three new restaurants of 2024 is finally here and had became a massive hit before it had even opened.
+The first of Jeremy King's three new restaurants of 2024 is finally here and is a massive hit, even though star MD Jesus Adorno left before a month was up.
 So many A-list celebs have already been through the doors during its testing weeks that it's unquestionably the new place to be seen in right now.
-Essentially Le Caprice in all but name, the menu revives some of that restaurant's classic dishes like the berries in white chocolate sauce but it's primarily all about the scene on which score it 100% delivers.
+Essentially Le Caprice in all but name, it's been a hit with the old and new crowd.
+Of the former, Giles Coren says "the food is great.
+Just great." while Jimi Famurewa is a fan of the restaurants which lets you "party like it’s 1989."

 More about Arlington